...

 When it comes to our four-legged friends, these animals play a larger part in our lives now than at any time in our history as a country.
 Pets used to be companions that we would care for and play with when time permitted.
 Now, as pets take on a larger part of our lives, we can also see that these animals may factor into our estate planning as well.
 One of the realities of pet ownership is that pets are not like children in many ways.
 One of those ways where pets are not like children is that a pet will not grow up to be able to take care of him or herself.
 If your pets are alive, they will require someone else to care for them.

-as a result, you may have concerns about who will take care of your pets after you pass away and how that care will be managed.
-Estate planning law in Texas allows for trusts to be created that will benefit your pets.
+As a result, you may have concerns about who will take care of your pets after you pass away and how to manage that care.
+Estate planning law in Texas permits the creation of trusts that will benefit your pets.
 Not coincidentally, these trusts are known as pet trusts.
 In some situations, we are not talking about pets like a dog or a cat.
 If you own livestock, horses, or specialty pets that require a degree of care greater than a dog or a cat then this blog post from the Law Office of Bryan Fagan is for you.
 We are going to cover what a pet trust is and how it may be beneficial to you and your family.

 How can you set up care for your pet on a short-term basis?

-In the short term, there are steps you can take to ensure the short-term care of your pets is maintained even in situations where you become disabled or incapacitated in some way.
+In the short term, you can take steps to ensure that you maintain the short-term care of your pets even in situations where you become disabled or incapacitated in some way.
 These tools are not incredibly time-consuming to pursue and as a result, you can begin to implement them relatively quickly.
 At the very least, you can set up an emergency contact so that a person knows who to reach out to in the event of an emergency regarding one of your pets.
 This could be something as simple as something that you carry around on your person to identify the names and breeds of your pets as well as any special needs that they may have.
-A location of where they live and any other information that may be needed when it comes to retrieving the pet can be helpful for a person if something were to happen to you.
+Providing a location of where they live and any other necessary information for retrieving the pet can be helpful for someone in case something were to happen to you.

 If you own livestock or a special type of pet then you should include information about who can help gain access to the animal if you are unable to do so.
 If you have never spoken with anyone else about helping to care for your pet, then now would be a sensible time to do that.
-A neighbor, friend, family member, veterinary clinic, or other group could be well situated to help you in the event of an emergency.
+A neighbor, friend, family member, veterinary clinic, or another group could be in a good position to assist you in the event of an emergency.
 Once you have secured the name of someone who can help you care for your pet moving forward that person’s name should appear on the emergency card that you carry with you.
 That way first responders or other people who come to your aid can find the card and begin to make necessary plans for taking care of your pets for as long as you are unable to do so.

 A power of attorney is a legal arrangement that allows you to name an individual who can make decisions on your behalf if you become incapacitated.
 A durable power of attorney allows for the person named to have decision-making authority immediately.
 On the other hand, a springing power of attorney would go into effect in the event you become incapacitated.
 For much of estate planning, we talk about powers of attorney as being relevant for financial and medical circumstances.
 However, it is entirely possible that you would like to create a power of attorney form that covers matters related to your animals and pets.

 You should think hard about whether there is a person in your life that you would like to name as an agent on your behalf.
 Even if you include language regarding your pets in a durable power of attorney then that should be able to help ensure that someone is available to help care for your animals from a financial perspective.
-If you have additional concerns about attention being paid to your animals, then you can specify that in the power of attorney document.
-Think about expenses like food bills, vet bills, and the daily expenses that are associated with raising an animal.
+If you have additional concerns about the attention given to your animals, you can include specific instructions in the power of attorney document.
+Consider expenses such as food bills, vet bills, and the daily costs associated with caring for an animal.
 You can try to get as specific as possible in your power of attorney document bearing in mind that you need to have a great amount of trust in the person who is managing the affairs of your dog, cat, or other animal while you are unable to do so.

 How to plan for your animal’s well-being in the long term